MAPF-Competition/web_resource/faq.md

 > **Q: Can I modify the start kit code?**

-No, except for the bit we tell you.
+No, except for the bits that we explicitly tell you to modify in the start-kit instructions.

 > **Q: Can one team join the competition with multiple github accounts?**